Channel Marketing Case Studies

 Viral Marketing

 Viral – it’s what everyone wants to go.
-While there is no way to guarantee virality, there are conditions that increase its likelihood.
+While there is no way to ensure virality, there are conditions that increase its likelihood.
 As you read these case studies notice some of the following attributes.
 Firstly, many viral campaigns involve video.
 This because video is easy to share and easy to digest.
 A one minute video can convey a whole host of emotions.
 Additionally, they integrate sharing into the campaign, asking you to tag multiple other people.
 This prolongs the life of the campaign.
 Lastly, there is usually something “catchy”.
 Combine all of these elements and you may just have a viral campaign.

 Word Of Mouth